BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/13-deployment-strategy.md

 - Automated rollback if metrics or logs indicate failure.
 - Controlled and observable releases.

+#### Cons:
+- More complex (traffic routing & monitoring)
+- Rollback affects only partial users first

 ---

 ### 🚦 3.
-Blue-Green Deployment (used less frequently)
+Blue-Green Deployment (used for critial apps where we need instant rollback)

-In rare cases where instant rollback or migration is needed:
+In rare cases where instant rollback or migration is needed(e.g., payments, auth, DB schema changes), critical services where any downtime or failure is unacceptable, :

 - We deploy v2 alongside v1 in full.
 - Switch traffic via load balancer or Ingress.
 - Instant rollback is possible.

-Downsides: resource-heavy, more infra complexity.
+#### Pros:
+- Instant rollback
+- Simple traffic switch
+- Full enviornment testing

+#### Cons:
+- Resource-heavy (duplicate environment)
+- Slower for frequent updates

 ---